Mark Wilson

 prints.
 "Vectors:Textures" was published in 1997.
 More recently,

-Wilson has been working on a series of ink jet prints using a large format
+Wilson has been working on a series of images using a large format

 archival printer.